 Wounds are the enemies of those suffering with adipose tissue and lymphatic diseases, especially those with Lymphedema and Lipo-Lymphedema!
 Some wounds causing minor symptoms like redness or itchy and other wounds can outright kill you.
+It is essential to learn about skin and wound care when you have Lipedema and Lipo-Lymphedema.
 When you have one of these diseases you need to be constantly vigilant about items around you that can cause you harm, such as:

 items that can cut, scrape, puncture or bruise – furniture, open drawers, items with sharp edges, plants